holochain/docs-pages/src/pages/get-started/3-forum-app-tutorial.md

 ### Source chain {data-no-toc}

-Any time a participant in a hApp takes some action that changes data, they do it by adding a record to a journal called a **source chain**.
+Any time a participant in a hApp takes some action that creates or changes data, they do it by adding a record to a journal called a **source chain**.
 Each participant has their own source chain, a local, tamper-proof, and chronological store of the participant's actions in that application.

 This is one of the main differences between Holochain and other systems such as blockchains or centralized server-based applications.
 Instead of recording a "global" (community-wide) timeline of what actions have taken place, in Holochain actions are recorded on individual timelines.
 They can be thought of as both a change to the individual's state and an attempt to change shared state.